- for Alumni

 What I do leave out are rankings, and I refer those interested to the outstanding work done by Anne-Wil Harzing in creating her Journal Quality Lists which include entrepreneurship as a disciplinary area.
 Another wonderful option she offers is the free program Publish or Perish which will let anyone generate a wealth of impact statistics on any journal (or author) of their choice.
 You might ask why I didn't include those statistics here.
 The answer is simple - they'd be immediately out of date so if you quoted them in your tenure packet, and a committee member downloaded PorP and ran the stats for themselves, you would be proven wrong (well, out of date, but the same thing in this situation).
 When you need the stats, run them yourself and carefully document the date and base numbers (typically the number of articles published) so you cover yourself.

 The fact that SSCI and the other major indexing services include significant numbers of journals shows the growth in acceptance of entrepreneurship as a field of study.
-The fact that entrepreneurship journals get into "top tier" lists such as those of Financial Times (although strangely enough not Bloomberg's BusinessWeek) further supports the idea.
+The fact that entrepreneurship journals get into "top tier" lists such as those of Financial Times (although strangely enough still not Bloomberg's BusinessWeek) further supports the idea.

 Included are hotlinks to the home page of the journal, or to web-accessible descriptions with electronic mail links to the editors, or to web-based descriptions of the journal by its sponsoring organization or commercial publisher.
 The goal here is to make easier the process of finding and contacting editors.